 Nationally, 16.9% of all homes with a mortgage in the fourth quarter were underwater, unchanged from the previous quarter, according to a new analysis from Zillow.
 Furthermore, the negative equity rate worsened in 21 of the top 50 U.S. markets.

 “Higher negative equity rates have become the new normal,” said Zillow Chief Economist Dr. Stan Humphries.
 “We’ve long been expecting the negative equity rate to fall more slowly as home value growth also slows, and unfortunately that’s exactly what we’re seeing.
 Compounding the problem is the fact that negative equity is decidedly not an equal opportunity predator, and looms larger over the bottom 10% of homes, where homeowners are least prepared to withstand the assault.”

-Let’s take a look at the ten most underwater housing markets based on Zillow’s effective negative equity rate.
+Let’s take a look at the ten most underwater housing markets in America.